What’s up, I’m here at CBS 20/20, enjoying the incredible amount of tech that’s being announced.

-So it doesn’t distract you from your content on the TV.
 Both of these displays worked together for a better experience, so I’m totally digging this.
-The audio from the sound bar is premium as well, with support for Dolby at most two point one point two and creates multi-dimensional sound by firing audio from all angles with Skyworks Wonder Audio Sky Echo technology.
+The audio from the soundbar is premium well, with support for Dolby at most 2.1.2 and creates multi-dimensional sound by firing audio from all angles with Skyworks Wonder Audio Sky Echo technology.

-There’s also a twelve megapixel camera built in that reveals itself when you turn it on.
+There’s a 12-megapixel camera built-in that reveals itself when you turn it on.

 This is called the Trends A.I.
 2.0 camera.
-This is a flagship Sony sensor with F one point eight aperture.
+This is a flagship Sony sensor with F 1.8 aperture.
 So you gonna get some really nice quality here and some good low light performance.
 This is going to give you TV to TV.

-We can also do TV to smartphone video calling, which is even more convenient, and you can take photos on your TV.
-So if you want to take a family picture real quick on the couch, you can do that.
+We can do TV to smartphone video calling, which is even more convenient, and you can take photos on your TV.
 And then just scan a QR code and it will send it straight to your smartphone, which is nice.
-The camera can also be used for body recognition.
+The camera can be used for body recognition.

 So the demo they had here is for exercise to help you improve your form.

-And his camera can also be used for motion sensing games.
+And his camera can be used for motion-sensing games.
 So the possibilities are definitely there.

-It’s available in a four inch.
-So it’s more like a smartphone form factor or a ten point one inch version.
+It’s available in a 4 inch.
+So it’s more like a smartphone form factor or a 10.1-inch version.
 So the bigger one is going to give you that tablet view.

 So let’s get into what I’m most excited about.
-And that is the 75 inch cute 91 eight KTV.
+And that is the 75 inches cute 91 8 KTV.

-The resolution is 76, 80 by 43, 20, which is four times the resolution of four.
-This is an impressive IPSC LCD panel and it looks fantastic.
-It’s sharp, has vibrant colors, is bright and has all of the features that you’d expect from a flagship TV like HDMI.
+The resolution is 76, 80 by 43, 20, which is 4 times the resolution of four.
+This is an impressive IPS LCD panel and it looks fantastic.
+It’s sharp, has vibrant colors, is bright, and has all of the features that you’d expect from a flagship TV like HDMI.

-Two point one AK sixty frames per second decoding even AK.
-Hundred and twenty frames per second emulation with their AAIB software and of course, AK upscaling to make all content look as close to a case possible.
+2.1 AK 60 frames per second decoding even AK.
+Hundred and 20 frames per second emulation with their AAIB software and of course, AK upscaling to make all content look close to a case possible.
 Even if it’s tiny DP or Fourcade, it’ll look great on this.

-I was concerned about the viewing angle since it’s not an old, but I was pleasantly surprised.
+I was concerned about the viewing angle since it’s not old, but I was pleasantly surprised.

-It has an impressive 576 local dimming zones and is powered by the brand new mediatheque AK s 900 chipset.
-This is going to give the TV the power of real AK concent playback, along with some awesome A.I. upscaling capabilities.
+It has an impressive 576 local dimming zones and is powered by the brand new mediatheque AKs 900 chipset.
+This is going to give the TV the power of real AK consent playback, along with some awesome A.I. upscaling capabilities.

-There is an API you built in specifically to handle the AK signal processing, which is able to analyze whatever’s on the screen and improve all parts of the picture, including contrast, color and clarity.
+There is an API you built-in specifically to handle the AK signal processing, which is able to analyze whatever’s on the screen and improve all parts of the picture, including contrast, color, and clarity.
 So things look very promising for this panel.
-I also like the design of this TV is very different than what’s currently on the market.
+I like the design of this TV is very different than what’s currently on the market.

-The Sound Bar also supports Dolby at most two point one point two.
+The Sound Bar supports Dolby at most 2.1.2.
 So you’re getting that premium audio.
-Other things I appreciate are the hidden chord base for cleaner cable management, and they school is backplate for the TV.
+Other things I appreciate are the hidden chord base for cleaner cable management, and the school is a backplate for the TV.

-The best part about all this is the price.
-The retail pricing for these super thin W 81 OLAD is 35 99 NCW 81 pro with the secondary display will go for forty five ninety nine.
+The retail pricing for these super-thin W 81 OLAD is 35 99 NCW 81 pro with the secondary display will go for 45 99.

 But the biggest surprise to me is the 75 inch AK model.

-This will go for five thousand nine hundred ninety nine dollars.
-To put this into perspective, this is coming in at about 50 hundred dollars less than what competitors did.
+This will go for 5999$.
+To put this into perspective, this is coming in at about 5000$ less than what competitors did.
 Last year.
-So this is great, considering that you’re getting a premium sound bar with the TV and true AK.
+So this is great, considering you’re getting a premium soundbar with the TV and true AK.
 Playback.
-I totally get it.
+I get it.
 AK isn’t for you.

-For most people, it still isn’t something that they’re thinking about quite yet.
-But competition is fantastic.
-And I welcome it with open arms because the more competition there is, the better it is for you and me.
+For most people, it still isn’t something that they’re thinking about quite.
+But the competition is fantastic.